Secure Socket Layer (SSL) and Transport Layer Security (TLS) are protocols designed to provide the security between the web server and web browser.

 - In SSL to create a master secret, the message digest of the pre-master secret is used.
-In contrast, TLS uses a pseudorandom function to create master secret.
+In contrast, TLS uses a pseudorandom function to generate master secret.

 - The SSL record protocol adds MAC (Message Authentication Code) after compressing each block and encrypts it.
 As against, TLS record protocol uses HMAC (Hash-based Message Authentication Code).

 - The “No certificate” alert message is included in SSL.
-On the other hand, TLS eliminates alert description (No certificate) and adds a dozen other values.
+On the other hand, TLS removes alert description (No certificate) and adds a dozen other values.

 - SSL message authentication unites key information and application data in an ad-hoc manner, created just for the SSL protocol.
 Whereas, the TLS protocol just relies on a standard message authentication code known as HMAC.